Code-Institute-Submissions/milestone-28/README.md

 ## Features

-carousel - bootsrap
-gallery
-timetable
-contact facebook

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+**Navigation bar** - allow the user to navigate the website

+**Homepage Carousel** - it is a slideshow that cycles through pictures with links to provided services and allows users to get to the requested page in one click.

+**Timetable** - is a schedule that allows the user to have a visual overview of information about the timetable and activities.

+**Contact page - Facebook** - allows users to connect directly to swimming pool official Facebook page and view latest posts and send a message

 ### Features Left to Implement

-Contact form - dummy
+Contact form - dummy, need to be functional

-Subscribe newsletter - dummy
+Subscribe newsletter - dummy, need to be functional

-Timetable - avalable 5 days need 7, links from schedule are kept as on original .html (need some js knowledge to follow and change them to needed names)
+Timetable - available 5 days need 7days, links from the schedule are kept as on original .html (need some js knowledge to follow and change them to needed names)

 ## Technologies Used